Chief Minister of Jammu and Kashmir

-The Chief Minister of Jammu and Kashmir was the title given to the head of government of Jammu and Kashmir.
-As per the Constitution of India, the Lieutenant Governor is the state's de jure head, but de facto executive authority rests with the chief minister.
-Following elections to the Jammu and Kashmir Legislative Assembly, the Lieutenant Governor usually invites the party (or coalition) with a majority of seats to form the government.
-The Lieutenant Governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.
+The chief minister of Jammu and Kashmir is the title given to the head of government of Jammu and Kashmir.
+As per the Constitution of India, the lieutenant governor is the union territory's de jure head, but de facto executive authority rests with the chief minister.
+Following elections to the Jammu and Kashmir Legislative Assembly, the lieutenant governor usually invites the party (or coalition) with a majority of seats to form the government.
+The lieutenant governor appoints the chief minister, whose council of ministers are collectively responsible to the assembly.

 The post was established after the 6th amendment to the state's constitution (effective 6 June 1965) abolished the title of Prime Minister of Jammu and Kashmir.
-Subsequently, the ruling prime minister, Ghulam Mohammed Sadiq, was sworn in as the first Chief Minister of Jammu and Kashmir.
-The State of Jammu and Kashmir was reorganised into a union territory on 31 October 2019.
+Subsequently, the then prime minister, Ghulam Mohammed Sadiq, was sworn in as the first chief minister of Jammu and Kashmir.
+The State of Jammu and Kashmir was bifurcated and reorganised as a union territory on 31 October 2019.

-The office of Chief Minister of Jammu and Kashmir has been vacant since 20 June 2018.
-Until 19 December 2018 the state was under Governor's rule, and then under President's rule until 30 October 2019.
-After the state was reorganised into a Union territory in October 2019, the President's rule was discharged via the Lieutenant Governor.
-Currently, the Lieutenant Governor of Jammu and Kashmir serves as the head of government of union territory of Jammu and Kashmir until a new chief minister is in place following the next Jammu and Kashmir Legislative Assembly election.
+The office of the chief minister became vacant on 20 June 2018.
+Until 19 December 2018, the state was under governor's rule, and then under president's rule until 30 October 2019.
+After the state was reorganised into a union territory in October 2019, the president's rule was discharged via the lieutenant governor.
+The lieutenant governor served as the head of government of the union territory of Jammu and Kashmir until a new chief minister was in place following the 2024 Jammu and Kashmir Legislative Assembly election.